tc39/proposal-observable/README.md

 });
 ```

-Unfortunately, we would lose the ability to cancel the stream, whcih is extremely
+Unfortunately, we would lose the ability to cancel the stream, which is extremely
 important for event handling use cases.
 If the **forEach** method returns a promise,
 then it is essentially an async task, and we have still not settled on a solution
 for task cancellation in ES.